PeterMyer/Byte-RecipeReader/README.md

 These settings are sufficient for the basic use case of recognizing recipe text.
 However, the problem of sections parts of a recipe discussed below may have Tesseract solutions which can be explored in the future.

 #### Challenge: Understanding Parts of Recipe
 Recipe texts come in a non-standardized format with various potential sections including ingredients, instructions, commentary, and additional notes.
-These sections can be inside and between eachother causing the OCR to become confused aobut where one section ends and another begins.
+These sections can be inside and between each other leading to confused output.

 The initial version of Byte explored identification of ingredients and instructions via training a [Brain.js](https://brain.js.org/#/) neural network model.
 While intital results were promising they did not approach a reliablility that would remove regular user input and confirmation.